Mereology: Axioms and primitive notions

-Reflexivity: A basic choice in defining a mereological system, is whether to consider things to be parts of themselves.
-In naive set theory a similar question arises: whether a set is to be considered a "subset" of itself.
+A basic choice in defining a mereological system, is whether to allow things to be considered parts of themselves (reflexivity of parthood).
+In naive set theory a similar question arises: whether a set is to be considered a "member" of itself.
 In both cases, "yes" gives rise to paradoxes analogous to Russell's paradox: Let there be an object O such that every object that is not a proper part of itself is a proper part of O. Is O a proper part of itself?
 No, because no object is a proper part of itself; and yes, because it meets the specified requirement for inclusion as a proper part of O. In set theory, a set is often termed an improper subset of itself.
 Given such paradoxes, mereology requires an axiomatic formulation.

 A mereological "system" is a first-order theory (with identity) whose universe of discourse consists of wholes and their respective parts, collectively called objects.
 Mereology is a collection of nested and non-nested axiomatic systems, not unlike the case with modal logic.

 The treatment, terminology, and hierarchical organization below follow Casati and Varzi (1999: Ch.
 3) closely.
 For a more recent treatment, correcting certain misconceptions, see Hovda (2008).
 Lower-case letters denote variables ranging over objects.
 Following each symbolic axiom or definition is the number of the corresponding formula in Casati and Varzi, written in bold.

 A mereological system requires at least one primitive binary relation (dyadic predicate).
 The most conventional choice for such a relation is parthood (also called "inclusion"), "x is a part of y", written Pxy.
 Nearly all systems require that parthood partially order the universe.
 The following defined relations, required for the axioms below, follow immediately from parthood alone: